InsertKoinIO/nowinandroid/MIGRATION_GUIDE.md

 ---

-## What We Learned
+## Wrapping Up

 JSR-330 compatibility is the killer feature.
 The fact that you can keep your `@Inject` constructors, `@Singleton` annotations, and custom qualifiers means the migration is mostly mechanical.
 You're changing configuration, not business logic.

 `@ComponentScan` scales really well.
 Instead of manually registering 8 ViewModels, 3 use cases, and 6 repositories, we scan packages and let Koin discover them.
 Adding a new component is as simple as annotating it - no module updates required.

-Compile-time generation works.
+Compile-time generation and safety work.
 We had zero runtime crashes related to missing dependencies.
-If something was misconfigured, the build failed with a clear error message.
-This is a massive improvement over earlier versions of Koin.
+If something was misconfigured, the build failed with a clear error message pointing to the exact problem.

 Activity scopes are cleaner than expected.
 The `@ActivityScope` pattern for JankStats is simpler than Hilt's custom scopes.
 It's just an annotation on the provider function and an interface on the Activity.
 Lifecycle management is automatic.

 Top-down migration is practical.
 Starting with the application entry point and working down through ViewModels to repositories means you can test the app at each step.
 You're not waiting until the entire migration is done to see if it works.

 The Dagger bridge enables low-risk migration.
 Being able to run both frameworks simultaneously is a game-changer for large apps.
 You can migrate layer by layer, merge to main after each step, and the app stays functional throughout.
 This isn't just a technical feature - it's a team coordination tool.

----

-## Performance Notes

-Build times didn't change significantly.
-KSP code generation is fast, and since Koin generates less code than Hilt (no component interfaces, no factories for every binding), the overall impact is minimal.

-Runtime performance is identical for singletons.
-Koin and Hilt both return the same cached instance.
-For scoped instances (like Activity-scoped JankStats), there's a small overhead for scope management, but it's negligible in practice.

-The app binary size decreased slightly after removing Hilt.
-Koin's runtime is smaller, and the generated code is more compact.
-We're talking about a few hundred KB difference on a ~50MB APK, so not a major factor.

 ---